 “I’m interested in the edges of personalized, competency-based learning, where discomfort, risk, vulnerability and resistance are often pronounced.
 That’s where the best questions lie, where the highest growth is concentrated and where the most promising approaches get accelerated.
 It’s also where the work is most fun!”

-As the Senior Director of Impact, Eric Toshalis, EdD, advances the research, impact and improvement efforts that reinforce KnowledgeWorks’ program and policy initiatives and advance the field of personalized, competency-based learning.
-He assists in the creation of the KnowledgeWorks research agenda, which focuses on impact and improvement of the work we do in schools, districts and communities, as well as research projects that help to advance the field.
+As the Senior Director of Impact, Eric Toshalis, EdD, leads multiple research, impact and improvement efforts that reinforce KnowledgeWorks’ program and policy initiatives and advance the field of personalized, competency-based learning.
+He assists in the creation of the KnowledgeWorks research agenda, which focuses on impact and improvement of the work we do in schools, districts and communities, as well as research projects that establish what works best and for whom.

 Prior to joining KnowledgeWorks, Eric was senior research director at Jobs for the Future (JFF), where he used research and cross-disciplinary partnerships to build the evidence base for student-centered learning.
 Focusing primarily on projects that translate research findings for educators and school leaders so that both may better understand and apply student-centered learning approaches in their work, his efforts support the Student-Centered Learning Research Collaborative and the Students at the Center Distinguished Fellows program.

 An award-winning public middle and high school teacher and university professor known nationally for his commitment to equity in the education of diverse adolescents and adults, he has served public education in multiple capacities over the past three decades as a mentor teacher, union president, teacher educator, community activist, curriculum writer and researcher.